 Whether you’re a small business or you’re managing a team of 200, delivering effective social media customer service on your own just isn’t possible.

 Sure, keeping open tabs of your Twitter and Facebook pages is a smart move, but the time and dedication required to manage every comment is just too much – so hiring a social media manager to do it for you is a good move.
+And depending on your business, another option could be to look for a volunteer coordinator who can help.

 The average social media manager will set you back around $50,000 per year, but if you make the right decision when hiring, you’ll be able to find a marketing expert that will be able to create graphics, grow your audience and drive more referrals back to your website.